w3c/wai-wcag-em/purpose.md

 *   compliance and quality assurance managers who want to ensure that they meet quality and policy requirements,
 *   accessibility monitoring activities used to benchmark and to compare accessibility conformance over time,
 *   accessibility researchers and disability advocates who want to explore accessibility conformance practices,
-*   accessibility trainers and educators who want to teach approaches for evaluating the accessibility of a representative sample of of a digital product, and
+*   accessibility trainers and educators who want to teach approaches for evaluating the accessibility of a representative sample of a digital product, and
 *   content authors, designers, and others who want to learn more about digital accessibility and evaluation.